adamowada/auto-acp/README.md

 9. Add the root directory to your $PATH variable.
 The easiest way to do this is to add a line to the bottom of your .bashrc file
     - `export PATH=$PATH:/home/adam/projects/auto-acp`
     - Restart your terminal
-10. Test by running `$ autoacp` in a git repository with uncommitted changes
+10. Test by running `$ autoacp` in a git repository with uncommitted changes.
+If you see a commit message (and don't see errors) it works!
 11. 🎉 You did it! 🎉

 > **Optional Step:** Add a watch alias to your .bashrc: